dougeby/IntuneDocs/InTuneDocs/EndUser/sync-your-device-manually-ios.md

 A spinning circle appears on the screen until the sync is finished.

 Still need help?
-Contact your IT administrator.
+Contact your IT admin.
 For their contact information, check the [Company Portal website](http://portal.manage.microsoft.com).